 Shift your rear derailleur into 1st gear - it's less exposed close to the frame.

 Unscrew both pedals and stash them in the zip pocket.
-Clamp your thru-axle, or skewer with the plastic spacer provided, into the front fork dropout.
+Clamp your thru-axle into the front fork dropout.
+If you have a quick release skewer use the plastic spacer provided,

-Slip the bike, rear wheel first, into the round end of the Body Bag.
+Slip the bike, rear wheel first, into the round end of the Dogsbody.
 Slide the forks into the opposite corner.
 The front wheel should nestle neatly between the handlebars and frame.

 Lower your seat and seat post, or remove entirely.